XanderStrike/branch-picker/readme.md

     > AddLogin
       SaveLocation
       master
     Use j/k and enter to select.
+Use / to search.
 Hit m for master.

 For bonus points, create a symlink somewhere in your path: